 - Baxter International Foundation and Association of University Programs in Health Administration, 2006

 - Distinguished Investigator Award, AcademyHealth, 2005

 - Raymond and Beverly Sackler Award for Sustained National Leadership in Health Research, Research!America, March 21, 2006

 - Article-of-the-Year Award for best health services research article, AcademyHealth, 2003

 - Individual Ernest A. Codman Award, Joint Commission on Accreditation of Healthcare Organizations, 2003

 - HRH Princess Muna Al-Hussein Award for Significant Contributions to Health Care Across Borders, 2010

 - Velji Global Health Project of the Year Award 2013, Consortium of Universities for Global Health

-- Gustav O. Lienhard Award, Institute of Medicine, National Academy of Sciences recognizing outstanding national achievement in improving personal health care services in the United States, October 20, 2014
+- Gustav O. Lienhard Award, National Academy of Medicine, National Academy of Sciences recognizing outstanding national achievement in improving personal health care services in the United States, October 20, 2014

 Honors/Awards Details »

 2015 | 2014 | 2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005 |